 Easily Creating Video for Email

-While recording and sharing video through email hasn’t always been easy, new tools like ViewedIt have emerged to allow marketers, support professionals, and salespeople to take advantage of this powerful medium.
+While recording and sharing video through email hasn’t always been easy, new tools like Vidyard Go Video (formerly ViewedIt) have emerged to allow marketers, support professionals, and salespeople to take advantage of this powerful medium.

-ViewedIt is a free Chrome plug-in that allows you to record your screen, a specific tab, or your camera and automatically attach that to an email in Gmail or Google Apps.
-You’ll be able to see who watched the content, how much, and whether they re-watched portions of the content.
-It’s perfect for quickly sharing a video voicemail with a potential customer, putting together a walk-through to answer a support inquiry, or sending out a CEO update or internal news to your team.
+Vidyard Go Video is a free Chrome plugin that allows you to record your screen, a specific tab or your camera and then automatically attaches your recording to an email in Gmail or Google Apps.
+You’ll be able to see who watched the content, how much, and whether they re-watched any portions of the content.
+Analytics like these provide valuable information for your nurture campaigns, allowing you to target prospects who seem interested in what you have to say.
+Not to mention that, in addition to being the perfect tool for quickly sharing a video voicemail with a potential customer in your marketing campaigns, Go Video can also be great for putting together a walk-through to answer a support inquiry or sending out a CEO update or internal news to your team.

 What if someone likes your content so much that they publish it elsewhere (blog, press, social media etc.)?
 Or if they use your video within re-published content?
 Well, the same functionality will apply.
-You still get all the data, lead generation, and the built in calls to action regardless of where your video ends up out on the Internet.
-This applies to YouTube annotations, and Vidyard’s calls-to-action.
+You still get all the data, lead generation, and the built-in calls to action regardless of where your video ends up out on the Internet.
+This applies to YouTube annotations as well as Vidyard’s calls-to-action.

-If you’re using video in your email campaigns, how’s it working?
+If you’ve decided to go video in your email campaigns, how’s it working?
 How are you tracking your success?
-What’s your average click through rate when you include videos?
+What’s your average click-through rate when you include videos?
 Tell me in the comments below – I’d love to hear about what’s working and if you find these tips helpful!